microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 In addition, tooling workflows are introduced to manage the end to end configuration flow, from changing a knob to applying it in a target system.

+Project Mu does not require the use of mu_feature_config, however this is the recommended approach to using config with project Mu.

 ## Configuration Flows

 ![UEFI Build](Images/mu_feature_configworkflows.png)